 • an aggregate of holidays in term time

 A child is considered late if he/she is not present at the time the registers are closed.
 These times are as follows;

-The Headteacher will discuss absences on a fortnightly basis with the delegated admin officer looking for:
+The Head of School will discuss absences on a fortnightly basis with the delegated admin officer looking for:

 • unexplained absences; and

 • patterns of absences

 It is also the responsibility of the class teachers to raise concerns regarding absences.
 These concerns should in the first instance be raised by the class teacher with the parent/carer of the child.
 And can also be raised at the weekly Thursday business meetings.
 Where appropriate the Head of School will make a referral to the Attendance Advisory Service.

 There may be occasion when children are picked up late due to unforeseen circumstances- e.g medical emergency, transport issues.
 The school is prepared to keep children in the school office for up to 20 mins provided parents have notified the school that they are going to be late.
 Parents need to ensure as much as possible they are on time to pick up their children as constant lateness in collection will be seen as neglect and as a last resort the school would refer the parent to children's services.
 If a child is late being picked up the class teacher or LSA will bring the child to the school office.
 If the parent has called to inform us the office will let the child know why their parents are late.
 However if no phone call has been made we will wait until 3.25pm before calling the parents.